 Tutanota encrypts your entire mailbox end-to-end so that no-one but yourself has access to your private emails.
 Tutanota protects your personal data to the maximum.
 Find out why we believe that everybody's right to privacy matters and why it is time to fight for it.

 As there is no law against whispering into someone's ear to hold a private conversation, in our opinion the same must be true for an online conversation.
 Tutanota's automatic end-to-end encryption allows you to do just that: Hold a private conversation online with our anonymous email service.

 Due to the encryption in Tutanota no one can access your stored data, not even we can access your encrypted data.
 However, we do have access to metadata - sender and recipient of an email, date of emails sent.
 So even though we have very little data, it is important to know what German authorities can and cannot ask for, and under what circumstances.

 Mass surveillance vs. individual investigation

 In democratic societies such as Germany, the law must allow the authorities to investigate criminals while at the same time protect citizens' right to privacy and freedom of speech.
-However in recent years, we regularly hear calls from politicians - also German politicians - to limit citizens' right to privacy for increased state surveillance powers to counter terrorism.
-Even though mass surveillance has been proven useless to fight terror, there are still politicians claiming to know better.
+However, in recent years, we regularly hear calls from politicians - also German politicians - to limit citizens' right to privacy for increased state surveillance powers to counter terrorism.
+Even though mass surveillance has been proven useless to fight terror, there are still politicians calling for surveillance laws.

 Fortunately there are also many institutions, particularly in Germany as we have experienced the injustice of living under all-round surveillance in East Germany, who do understand the necessity of privacy in a democratic society and its impact on freedom of speech.